Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

   @subsubsection occt_ocaf_1_1_1 The document and the data framework
 @endverbatim

-Please, note that section names can be used for references within the document and in other documents, so it is necessary to use the common prefix indicative of the document name for all section names in the given document.
+**Note** that section names can be used for references within the document and in other documents, so it is necessary to use the common prefix indicative of the document name for all section names in the given document.
 For example,  *occt_ocaf* for sections in Open CASCADE Application Framework manual.

 The remaining part of section names in most documents consists only of numbers, for example *1_1*.
 Actually, the hierarchical structure of the output table of contents is not based on these numbers and is generated automatically.